 Ridgefield Trace Phase III—Crystal Lake to Woodstock regional trail

 This section of the trail will run from McHenry County College on Route 14 to Lakeshore Drive in Woodstock and is funded in part by the Federal Highway Administration's Complete-The-Streets Program.
 This section is being constructed by IDOT along with the Route 14 road improvements.
-The project is expected to begin construction in late Fall 2012.

 Recently Approved Master Plans, not yet constructed